 And thirdly, you can put whatever ingredients into a pasta bake that you fancy, making it very versatile.
 This recipe has a super tasty gruyere cheese and spinach sauce, which combines brilliantly with the smokiness and saltiness of the Spanish chorizo.

-But you could make a really spicy chorizo pasta by adding some chillis if you wanted to for some variation.
+You could make a really spicy chorizo pasta by adding some chillis if you wanted to for some variation.
 We think it is good as it is though.
 It depends on what you prefer.

 Using other ingredients